-This topic contains 2 replies, has 1 voice, and was last updated by Truus 3 months, 1 week ago.
+- This topic has 2 replies, 1 voice, and was last updated 1 year, 5 months ago by Truus.

 I spoke to a therapist about it once.
 I’ve had this problem ever since I was a kid, and I always thought it was just me, like I was just easily annoyed or was on edge or something.
 I also had tinnitus from birth, so I thought maybe it was actually the tinnitus that was causing some kind of noise distortion that was why I was particularly bothered and other people weren’t.
 I remember sitting in school and fuming inside about people next to me tapping their pencils or clicking their pens.
 Even when I liked the person.
 As I got older the anger would subside sometimes, but I always managed to find a new trigger.